oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 7: Add Cards Region for Product Details

-This region allows users to review the product details, such as brand, price, description, and more.
+This task helps you create a Cards region that shows detailed product information like name, brand, and price on the product page.

 1. Navigate to the **Gallery Menu**.
 Drag a **Cards** region and drop it in the Content Body section.